 WHAT ARE ACTIVITY CLASSES?

 Activity Classes take place each morning from 10:00am – 12:15pm.
 Activity Classes are split into two blocks of time [1st Hour and 2nd Hour] with a 15 minute break in between.
-Selection of Activity Classes will take place on Sunday evening on the first day of camp.
-Paintball ($65 Full Week / $25 Single Session) and Extreme Studio Art ($15) will be available for sign up on Opening Day during Check-In ONLY.
-We are no longer pre-registering classes with fees.
+Selection of Activity Classes are completed online during or after registration.
+If you are unsure of your camper’s choices, you can log in to the Parent Portal at a later date to choose Activity Classes.
+PLEASE BE AWARE THAT CLASSES FILL UP OFTEN IN THE SPRINGTIME TO EARLY SUMMER.
+TO AVOID THIS; REGISTER EARLY AND CHOOSE CLASSES.
+Paintball ($65 Full Week / $25 Single Session), Pottery ($65) and Extreme Studio Art ($15) will be available for sign up online in the Parent Portal -OR- on Opening Day during Check-In.

 WHAT IS PAINTBALL?

-PAINTBALL IS For campers who seek adventure and strategy.
-Space is limited AND Long pants and closed toe shoes are required. safety gear and markers are provided (camper gear not permitted).
-The weeklong activity class is $65 and the single session class is $25 (non-refundable and non-transferable).
+Paintball is for campers who seek adventure and strategy.
+Long pants and closed toe shoes are required.
+Safety gear and markers are provided (camper gear not permitted).
+The Week Long Activity Class is $65 and the Single Session Class is $25 (non-refundable and non-transferable).
 First come, first served.
-Paintball must be paid for by the end of Registration on Opening Day; we cannot add any campers after check-in on Opening Day.
+Paintball must be paid for by the end of Registration on Opening Day; we cannot add any campers after Check In on Opening Day.

 what indoor activities are available?